Neuromodulatory Induction of Meditative States

 2024

-• Cain, J., Brandmeyer, T., Simonian, N., Sanguinetti, J., Young, S., Sacchet, M., Reggente, N. (2024) Facilitating Meditation with Focused Ultrasound Neuromodulation: A First Investigation in Experienced Practitioners.
-To be presented at Organization for Human Brain Mapping, South Korea
+• Cain, J.C., Simonian, N., Bystritsky, A., May, J., Reggente, N. (June 2024) Facilitating Meditation with Focused Ultrasound Neuromodulation: A First Investigation in Experienced Practitioners.
+Organization for Human Brain Mapping, South Korea.
+[Poster]

 2023